-Okay, so I am a traveling chick reminiscing about my past.
-Being the global traveler that I am, I decided to take one of my typical Girls Trip to New Orleans, which was in 2015.
+Okay, so I am a traveling chick reminiscing about a past trip.
+Being a global traveler that I am, I decided to take one of my typical Girls Trip to New Orleans, which was in 2015.
 However, it was my first time exploring this fantastic city, and I must admit that I had a super great time!
 With that said, whether I am traveling with my girls, business purposes or whatever the case may be, I am going to take a ton of pictures.
 As a designer, I understand and acknowledge that inspiration is available to me wherever I go.
-I not only pay attention to the beauty that normally surrounds me, but I pay attention to the not so attractive objects as well because sometime beauty can be found there as well.
-Also, I make sure that I capture what I cannot physically touch, such as the amazing sky.
+I not only pay attention to the beauty that usually surrounds me, but I pay attention to the not so attractive objects as well because sometimes beauty can be found there as well.
+Also, I make sure that I capture what I cannot physically touch, such as the fantastic sky!

 New Orleans architecture can range from Creole Cottages (1790-1850), American (1820-1850) and Creole Townhouses (1788-mid-1800s), Raised Center-Hall Cottages (1803-1870), Shotgun Houses (1850-1910), Double-Gallery Houses (1820-1850), and more.
 I was so flabbergasted with the American and Creole Townhouses.